املت گوجه فرنگی

 Onions are slowly cooked into golden perfection before being further colored by the addition of turmeric powder.
 The optional addition of tomato paste and garlic ensures the flavors are enhanced.
 A few eggs are then cracked on top, and a touch of salt and pepper and a sprinkle of fresh herbs make this dish simply divine.

-Eggs can be left on the top undisturbed or mixed in with the tomatoes much like scrambled eggs.
-Om’let is typically served for breakfast with a variety of flatbreads and accompanying vegetables, but it can also be served for lunch or dinner with a pot of rice and – of course – crispy Tahdig.
+Eggs can be left on the top undisturbed or mixed in with tomatoes, much like scrambled eggs.
+Om’let is typically served for breakfast with a variety of flatbreads and accompanying vegetables.
+Still, it can also be served for lunch or dinner with a pot of rice and – of course – crispy Tahdig.

 Om’let-e Gojeh Farangi